Heise Entrepreneurial Spirit Award

 The Diplomat of the Year is determined through a points system given for membership packet distribution, Business After Hours Attendance, Business Before Hours Attendance, Ribbon Cuttings, Ground Breakings, Grand Opening & First Dollar of Profit Presentation Attendance, Recruiting New Members and Distribution of the Community Profile & Membership Directory.

-This year’s Diplomat of the year has attended 7 out of 10 Business After Hours, 3 out of 6 Business Before Hours, 16 out of 24 Ribbon Cutting Ceremonies, 4 out of 6 Diplomat meetings, helped in the distribution of the Community Profile & Membership Directories, achieving a total of 201 points.
-We are very happy to present the honor of 2017 Diplomat of the Year to Patty Manown Mash of Pine Lodge Steakhouse for the second year in a row.
+As a Chamber Diplomat, Patty attended 5 out of 10 Business After Hours, 2 out of 6 Business Before Hours, 9 out of 17 Ribbon Cutting Ceremonies, 4 out of 6 Diplomat meetings, and helped in the distribution of the Community Profile & Membership Directories, achieving a total of 172 points.
+This is Patty's third consecutive achievement of Diplomat of the Year.

 Past Recipients of the Diplomat of the Year Award